zaza107-1/project2-copy/README.md

 # Bank Marketing Classification with AutoML

-We will do AutoML usign the designer and then we will create, publish and consume a Pipeline using the Python SDK.
+We will do AutoML using the designer and then we will create, publish and consume a Pipeline using the Python SDK.

 ## Architectural Diagram